joomlatools/joomlatools-vagrant/README.md

 The box is a very complex piece of technology, based on many different open source tools and libraries many of which are far beyond our capabilities and understanding.

-We therefore deliberately keep the Issues section on this specific Github repo closed as we want to encourage people to submit code to add features or fix bugs by opening up Pull Requests instead of report bug or problems through Issues.
+We therefore deliberately keep the Issues section on this specific Github repo closed for such questions as we want to encourage people to submit code to add features or fix bugs by opening up Pull Requests instead of report bug or problems through Issues.

 If you do have a problem running the box please use either our [forum](https://groups.google.com/forum/#!forum/joomlatools-dev) or [chat room](http://gitter.im/joomlatools/dev) to get in touch with us and we are most happy to try and help you.